ldellisola/ITBA/BIE-AAG/05 - Conversions.md

 6. The transitions are defined by which symbol derives what regular expression.

 7. The formulas that can express $\epsilon$ are the final states.

+The result is a total deterministic finite automaton.

 A more formal version of the algorithm can be found here.